 - 1.1 The Children Act 1989 and the Adoption and Children Act 2002 for England and Wales both specify that the child's welfare is the paramount consideration.
-This common thread is also to be found in the Children (Scotland) Act 1995, the Children (Northern Ireland) Order 1995 and the Irish Republic's Child Care Act 1991.
+This common thread is also to be found in the Children (Scotland) Act 1995, the Children (Northern Ireland) Order 1995 and the Irish Republic's Children First Act 2015.
 All practitioners concerned with children are expected to act in accordance with this principle. - 1.2 Members have a duty to take appropriate action relating to any child protection concerns arising from their enquiries and assessment work. - 1.3 In reaching a recommendation about what is in a child's best interests, a thorough investigation and a careful analysis of the issues should be conducted.
 It should bring all of the relevant issues to the attention of the court, or to the agency involved, within the confines of their role or instructions. - 1.4 Members must use their skills and professional judgment in the best interests of the child.
 The interests of the organisation or agency which has commissioned their involvement must not take precedence over the child's interests. - 1.5 Members should present their conclusions in a clear, balanced, well-thought-out and evidence-based manner, taking account of any ambiguous or contradictory evidence. - 1.6 Members should actively assess and accurately report a child's wishes and feelings, where this is required. - 1.7 Members are expected to value each child as an individual and to value a child's legal and moral rights. - 1.8 Although a practitioner's role is time-limited, consideration should always be given to the child's long-term interests, and how decisions are likely to impact on the child in the future.
-In proceedings relating to adoption, the welfare of the child throughout his or her life must be the paramount consideration and in respect of a Care Order to actively promote care of the young person until the age of 18 years to exclude placement in unregulated accommodation.
+In proceedings relating to adoption, the welfare of the child throughout his or her life must be the paramount consideration.